 CapU is creating a pilot program for students who have experience in the care system.
 There are no age restrictions, no criteria for time spent in care, and no limitations to place of care.
 If you would like to learn more about this programming, please fill out the information card (pdf) and return it to Financial Aid and Awards or email firstname.lastname@example.org for more information.

 Student Success Resource Guide

-Learn more about student success resources such as the Student Success Guide, Student Toolbox, and various resource books.
-Visit the full Student Success Resource Library to find out more about how to support your well-being, academic success and getting engaged at CapU.
+To learn more about student success resources, visit the full Student Success Resource Library to find out more about how to support your well-being, academic success and getting engaged at CapU.